HHogg/sysplot/README.md

   algorithm: Function,

   /**
+   * An explicit aspect ratio, irrespective of the given bounds, for
+   * plotting the vectors.
+   *
+   * Defaults: 1
+   */
+  aspectRatio: Number,

+  /**
    * Specifies to generate as many vector points needed to cover the entire
    * area give.
    *